Why Do Dogs Scratch Themselves?

 My name is Napa and I'm the Lantern Content Marketing Adventure Company office dog.
 They create content for business blogs, so I do my part by blogging about pet stuff.
 My favorite topic is poop!
 Since you asked, I'm an F2B Miniature Goldendoodle.
 Everything else you want to know about me is right over here!

-One thought on “Why Do Dogs Scratch Themselves?
+1 comments on “Why Do Dogs Scratch Themselves?

 Leave a Reply